-Pruitt Stands By Suits Against Agency He’s Been Chosen to Lead
+Pruitt Stands By Criticism of Agency He’s Been Chosen to Lead

 “And I’m telling you, I would start out by doing that.
 If you don’t do that, we’re going to have a fundamental conflict of interest that is presented by your presence as administrator of the EPA.
 It as simple as that,” Markey said.

-As if on cue, chairman and Wyoming Republican Sen. Barrasso offered a brief statement in support of Pruitt as he read from a letter from the Office of Government Ethics.
+As if on cue, committee chairman Sen. John Barrasso, a Wyoming Republican, offered a brief statement in support of Pruitt as he read from a letter from the Office of Government Ethics.

 “We believe he is in compliance and [the office] is satisfied that all financial conflicts of interested have been identified and resolved,” Barrasso said.